SFPC/detroit/README.md

 - [The Workers Inquiry](https://github.com/a-tbd/sfpc_detroit_2019) taught by Ann Haeyoung
 - [An Introduction to Social Computing](https://github.com/nabilhassein/materiality-and-ethnoclass-character-of-computing/blob/master/README.md) taught by Nabil Hassein
 - [Expose Surveillance Art Build](https://docs.google.com/document/d/1Rw8Utfc0KYyjsPqCr1vPbx50IVQT2AUR5_i5x4MNB6o/edit?usp=sharing) taught by Andrea Cardinal, Danielle Aubert
-- [Peer-to-Peer-Poetry: Invisible Cities](https://github.com/melaniehoff/Peer-to-Peer-Poetry) taught by Melanie Hoff
+- [Peer-to-Peer Folder Poetry](https://github.com/melaniehoff/Peer-to-Peer-Poetry) taught by Melanie Hoff
 - [DIY Network Protocols and Communication Infrastructures](https://github.com/tchoi8/distributedwebofcare/blob/detroit/README.md) taught by Taeyoon Choi

 _June 2019_
 - We led two code poetry workshops at the The Room Project and the Detroit Commons.
 The workshop involved a sensory exercise where participants were asked to act as a conduit for their body and record unfiltered sensory information through words, then transfer those words onto cards in order to algorithmically rearrange them and read them out loud in a webring poem.
-- [Folder Poetry Club](https://github.com/melaniehoff/folderpoetry) was a workshop taught by Melanie Hoff, co-organized by the School for Poetic Computation and Detroit Community Technology Project.
+- [Folder Poetry](https://github.com/melaniehoff/folderpoetry) was a workshop taught by Melanie Hoff, co-organized by the School for Poetic Computation and Detroit Community Technology Project.
 In tandom with the workshop, Neta Bomani and Taeyoon Choi created a zine.

 ### Technology and class materials